-Brian is a business and franchise attorney who takes great pride in advising entrepreneurs, businesses, and franchisees on all manner of legal issues they encounter on a daily basis.
-From starting a new company to resolving a legal dispute, Brian’s knowledge and attention to detail helps clients achieve their goals in an efficient and cost-effective manner.
+Brian is a business litigation and franchise attorney who takes great pride in advising entrepreneurs, businesses, franchisees, and other commercial entities on all kinds of legal issues they encounter on a daily basis.
+Whether starting a new company or resolving a legal dispute, his knowledge and attention to detail help clients achieve their goals in an efficient and cost-effective manner.

 When a dispute becomes inevitable, Brian is a powerful and pragmatic advocate.
-He has extensive experience representing clients in employment and non-compete disputes, commercial litigation, and intellectual property cases (including patent, copyright, and trademark) in state and federal courts, as well as arbitration and mediation.
+He has extensive experience representing clients in employment and noncompete disputes, commercial litigation, and intellectual property cases (including patent, copyright, and trademark) in state and federal courts, as well as in arbitration and mediation.
 Brian also defends businesses and community associations facing allegations of discrimination in employment and housing.
-An active scholar on the rights and responsibilities of animal ownership, Brian has presented at seminars for property managers on the growing use of assistance animals in apartment and common-interest communities.
-Brian is passionate about helping veterans of our armed forces and regularly volunteers at pro bono legal clinics through the Minnesota Assistance Council for Veterans.

 Brian graduated summa cum laude from Hamline University School of Law, where he served as Managing Editor of the Hamline Law Review.
 Brian earned his Bachelor degree from the Business Entrepreneurship program at the University of St. Thomas.

-- The Clearly Improbable Intent of U.S. Sentencing Guidelines Section 2D1.1(B)(1): Imposing Additional Prison Time Whenever A Weapon “is Present Somewhere, Perhaps Anywhere”, 34 Hamline L. Rev. 331 (2011)
+- The Clearly Improbable Intent of U.S. Sentencing Guidelines Section 2D1.1(B)(1): Imposing Additional Prison Time Whenever A Weapon “is Present Somewhere, Perhaps Anywhere”, Hamline Law Review (2011)